DouglasViolante/golang-event-messaging-api/Readme.md

 # event-messaging-api

-Brief project written with Go exclusively for educational purposes on the use of AWS SDK, GoFiber and OpenTelemetry.
+A brief project written with Go exclusively for educational purposes on the use of AWS SDK, GoFiber and OpenTelemetry.

-It simulates with AWS Localstack a publishing of an event in a SNS Topic when receiving an API Call.
+It simulates AWS environment with AWS Localstack for publishing an event in a SNS Topic when receiving an API Call, and also generates simples metrics and traces.

 ## Third Party Libs and Tools